eastcitysoftware/weld/README.md

 weld.js is a small, fast, and powerful library for declaratively binding JavaScript to the DOM.
 It's designed to be simple, lightweight, and easy to use.
 It's perfect for server-side rendered (SSR) applications, where you want to add a little interactivity without the need for a full-blown JavaScript framework.
 It pairs **brilliantly** with libraries like [htmx](https://htmx.org/).

+The beauty is, there really isn't [much to it](#quick-start).
+It's just a few attributes and functions to bind JavaScript to the DOM.
+At which point you're just writing JavaScript.
+You can use it with any JavaScript framework, or even without one.
+In fact, you can go a _very_ long way just including weld.js and having a single script file with your binding definitions.

 ## Installation

 weld.js is roughly 200LOC so you can easily [copy + paste](https://github.com/eastcitysoftware/weld/blob/master/weld.js) it in your project.
 But it's also available via npm and CDN. **Designed** for [no build](https://world.hey.com/dhh/you-can-t-get-faster-than-no-build-7a44131c) client-side development, but also supports ES6 modules and bundlers.